Today's Articles

 Sanchez was born Wilsonia Benita Driver in Birmingham, Alabama, to Wilson L. Driver and Lena Jones Driver.
 Her mother died when Sanchez was only one year old, so she spent several years being shuttled back and forth among relatives.
 One of those was her grandmother, who died when Sanchez was six.
 Her grandmother's death proved to be a trying time in her life.
 Though only six, Sanchez suffered from losing her loved one, developing a stutter that contributed to her becoming introverted.
 However, her stutter only caused her to read more and more and pay close attention to language and its sounds.

-In 1943, she moved to Harlem to live with her father (the schoolteacher), her sister, and her stepmother, who was her father's third wife.
-When in Harlem, she learned to manage her stutter and excelled in school, finding her poetic voice, which later emerged during her studies at Hunter College.
+In 1943, she moved to Harlem to live with her father (the schoolteacher), her sister, and her stepmother, her father's third wife.
+In Harlem, she learned to manage her stutter and excelled in school, finding her poetic voice, which later emerged during her studies at Hunter College.
 Sanchez focused on the sound of her poetry, admitting to always reading her poetry aloud, and received praise for using the full range of African and African American vocal resources.

 She is known for her sonic range and dynamic public readings.
 She now terms herself an "ordained stutterer.”
 Sanchez earned a BA in political science in 1955 from Hunter College.
-Sanchez pursued post-graduate studies at New York University (NYU), working closely with Louise Bogan.
-During her time at NYU, she formed a writers’ workshop in Greenwich Village, where the “Broadside Quartet” was born.
+She pursued postgraduate studies at New York University (NYU), working closely with Louise Bogan.
+At NYU, she formed a writers’ workshop in Greenwich Village, where the “Broadside Quartet” was born.

 She has taught as a professor at eight universities and has lectured at more than 500 college campuses across the US, including Howard University.
 She was also a leader in establishing the discipline of Black Studies at the university level.
 She introduced Black Studies courses in 1966 while teaching at San Francisco State University.
 Sanchez was the first to create and teach a course based on Black Women and literature in the United States.
 The course she offered on African American literature is generally considered the first of its kind taught at a predominately white university.
 She viewed the discipline of Black Studies as both a new platform for the study of race and a challenge to the institutional biases of American universities.